DHTMLX/gantt-docs/data/desktop/server_ruby.md

-Integrating Gantt with Ruby using REST
+Using Gantt with Ruby on Rails
 =========================================

 In this article we'll show you a step-by-step guide of Gantt creation based on [Ruby on Rails](http://rubyonrails.org/) framework and REST API.